chasey55/3160Project/README.md

 •	Each restaurant has to be approved within the system.

-•	There will be a rating system to rate each restaurant.
+•	There will be a rating system to rate each restaurant and driver.
 <br/>
 <br/>
 ## EERD